lasso-js/lasso/README.md

 <hr>

-The Optimizer has a smart caching layer and is fast enough so that it can be used at runtime as part of your server application.
-The easiest way to use the Optimizer at runtime is to use the taglib and simply render the page template to the response output stream.
+Lasso.js has a smart caching layer and is fast enough so that it can be used at runtime as part of your server application.
+The easiest way to use Lasso.js at runtime is to use the taglib and simply render the page template to the response output stream.

 The first time the page renders, the page will be optimized and cached and the output of the optimization will be used to produce the final page HTML.
-After the first page rendering, the only work that will be done by the Optimizer is a simple cache lookup.
+After the first page rendering, the only work that will be done by Lasso.js is a simple cache lookup.

-By default, the Optimizer writes all optimized resource bundles into the `static/` directory at the root of your application.
+By default, Lasso.js writes all optimized resource bundles into the `static/` directory at the root of your application.
 In addition, by default, all resource URLs will be prefixed with `/static`.
 If resources are to be served up by the local Express server we will need to register the appropriate middleware as shown in the following sample code:

 __server.js__